tiki/purchase/docs/guide/iceberg.md

 ## Connect with Iceberg
-With Iceberg, directly query data, create data frames, and plug results direct into your ETL.
+With Iceberg, directly query data, create dataframes, and plug results direct into your ETL.
 This guide assumes a familiarity with [Apache Iceberg](https://iceberg.apache.org).

 _NOTE: The instructions below are for the [Sample Cleanroom](../sample/README.md)_